udioeater/guild-docs/artisan_roles/faq.md

 Will the master craftsmen have training and diversity goals for individuals and teams?
 [Issue #41](https://github.com/PillarTechnology/guild-docs/issues/41)
 : The goal of this system is to solve the career progression ambiguity at Pillar.
 There was not a specific focus on diversity.
 We welcome any and all input from our Diversity Committee.

+Are there any goals for cycle-time on feedback or pull-requests?
+[Issue #56](https://github.com/PillarTechnology/guild-docs/issues/56)
+: Pull-requests will typically have a faster cycle time than feedback / issues because they usually contain a solution.

+With issues that are asking clarifying questions, it takes longer to formulate a response because it is necessary to gain a consensus.